United States Army & Tactical Law Enforcement Urban Close Quarters Battle Capabilities Based Assessment

 This initiative is active from November 2018.

-Taking Back the Infantry Decameter: Improving US Army Close Quarters Battle is a summary of our findings.
+Taking Back the Infantry Decameter: Improving US Army Close Quarters Battle is a summary of our findings with hyperlinks to the series below.

 Part I: Summary & Urgency- 06 June 2020